Vardoge/synq-getting-started/issue_tracker/guidelines.md

 # Guidelines for Issue Creation

-Anyone in the organization can create issues (biz/sales/r&d/customer success), but they need to follow these simple guidelines below
+Anyone in the organization can create issues (biz/sales/r&d/customer success), but they need to follow these simple guidelines below.
+In rare cases, an issue doesn't have to be created (very minor fix, documentation change etc), so please use your discretion.

 ## Tag it